MarcJHuber/gpioflicker/README.md

 # GPIOFLICKER

-This is my original OpenBSD gpioflicker code, relocated to Github ...
+This is my original OpenBSD gpioflicker code from 2004, relocated to Github ...

 ````
 GPIOFLICKER(8)                                                  GPIOFLICKER(8)